 Most non-tech-savvy don’t find out that incompatibility or plugin and theme conflict can lead to this trouble of image not showing too.
 Many WordPress users have reported that their content or featured images disappear when enabling the Jetpack plugin.
 They have to deactivate it to get these photos back.

-Once understanding the effects of missing WordPress images and what causes this problem, it’s time to look for a solution to troubleshoot it.
+Once understand how the missing WordPress images affects your site and what causes this problem, it’s time to look for a solution to troubleshoot it.
 Since there are various places where your photos don’t display, like posts and the Media Library, you need to take a big-picture approach.

 Fix Images not Showing in Posts